ilanschnell/ironpkg/README.txt

-The Enstaller project, a part of the Enthought Tool Suite.
+The Enstaller project is a replacement for setuptools that builds on top of it and adds significant features.